PolThm/bailapp/docs/architecture.md

 ## Project Structure

-The Bailapp project is organized into a monorepo structure, utilizing Bun workspaces for better management of multiple applications and shared resources.
+The Bailapp project is organized into a monorepo structure, utilizing Bun workspaces for better management of multiple applications and shared resources (at the moment, there is only a web Progressive Web App, but in the future we will add a React Native app.).
 Below is a detailed overview of the key folders and their responsibilities:

 ### 1. `apps/web`